MetodiMladenovski/leetcode/README.md

 ## Leetcode

-This is going to be a repo for all my solutions to leetcode problems.
+In this repo you can find some solutions to leetcode problems.

-I will be starting in two main languages:
+At the beggining the solutions will be in two main languages:
 - **Java**
 - **TypeScript**